Flexible Support in Your Own Home

 When the need for extra support arises, many believe the only option is a nursing home or residential care home.
 But there is a real alternative: specialist care in your home from a fully trained career.

-At Helping Hands, we provide the full range of care services in the home, from the round-the-clock support of livin-care through to visiting support when you need it most.
+At Garland Lodge, we provide the full range of care services in the home, from the round-the-clock support of livin-care through to visiting support when you need it most.
 By choosing Helping Hands over a care home, there’s one unique difference: constant care and companionship from a career who’s completely dedicated to you.

 The benefits of receiving care at home